 One fine day, I was reading a very interesting blog post: Choosing a Free Linux Distribution for a server.
 In doing so, I opened three tabs in my browser: openSuse, CentOS, Fedora.
 Three linux distributions to download and experiment with (have fun with to the max until uni resumes) !

-I started to download openSuse – I had always wanted to download it and give it a try – at Softel Triolet, I was trying to download it at work (sucking the bandwidth when the manager is not here ). but unfortunately, couldn’t download it
+I started to download openSuse – I had always wanted to download it and give it a try – at Softel Triolet, I was trying to download it at work (sucking the bandwidth when the manager is not here :D). but unfortunately, couldn’t download it

 Whilst downloading from FlashGet, the iso file was being stored in my FAT32 partition (fat32 so that Ubuntu can read it, maybe).
 The problem there was a write to file error: please use SCANDISK utility!
 I googled the solution which was: to convert the partition to NTFS to support more than 4 GB download. and Partition Magic Pro 8 did the work!

 openSuse Installation was quick and I am very happy with it!

 I am happy to blog from openSuse 11!
 Yupi, that’s freedom.
 I want to get rid of Windows as soon as possible:

 Now the cool stuff that I want the OS to provide me with: